Cyclamen: Tuber

 The storage organ of the cyclamen is a round tuber, which develops from the hypocotyl (the stem of a seedling).
 It is often mistakenly called a corm, but a corm (found in crocuses, for example) has a papery tunic and a basal plate from which the roots grow.
 The storage organ of the cyclamen has no papery covering and, depending on the species, roots may grow out of any part.
 It is therefore properly classified as a tuber (somewhat like a potato).
 The tuber may produce roots from the top, sides or bottom, depending on the species.
 Cyclamen persicum and Cyclamen coum root from the bottom; Cyclamen hederifolium roots from the top and sides.
 Cyclamen graecum has thick anchor roots on the bottom.
+The roots and tubes of cyclamen plants are known to contain the compound cyclamin.

 The shape of the tuber may be near spherical, as in Cyclamen coum, or flattened, as in Cyclamen hederifolium.
 In some older specimens of Cyclamen purpurascens and Cyclamen rohlfsianum growing points on the tuber become separated by shoulders of tissue and the tuber becomes misshapen.
 In most other species the tuber is round in old age.

 Leaves and flowers sprout from growing points on the top of the tuber.
 Growing points that have lengthened and become like woody stems are known as floral trunks.

 The size of the tuber varies depending on species.
 In Cyclamen hederifolium older tubers commonly reach 24 cm across, but in Cyclamen parviflorum tubers do not grow larger than 2 cm across.